BioDivHealth/microclima_tutorial/README.md

-# MicroClima Tutorial - NHM November 6th 2024
+# MicroClima Tutorial - NHM November 13th 2024

 ## Overview

 Microclima is an R package developed by Ilya Maclean that downscales gridded climate data and models fine-scale local variations in temperature.
 The model pulls in data on coastal proximity, radiation, IUCN habitat type, radiation, wind speed, elevation, albedo and frost hours.
-There are various spin-off packages in what I refer to as the 'MicroClima Multiverse'.
+There are various spin-off packages in what I refer to as the 'MicroClima Cinematic Multiverse'.
 We'll focus on these three:

   1) **MicroClima**: The original model.
 You can either load your own DEM or choose a location and have a DEM imported online from MapZen.
 You can run for any time period and the output will give you a raster map with microclimate variables at the height from surface you have selected.
   2) **MicroPoints**: This is similar to microclima but allows you to run microclimate models for discrete points, and therefore runs a lot more efficiently.
 You can easily get microclimate time series data from this package.